TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

+# Diffusion equation

-this section concerns the discretization of diffusion equation.
+This section concerns the discretization of diffusion equation.